With the iron grip of the recession continuing to delay the start or completion of many IT projects, Gartner Inc.

 That's the dark cloud.
-The silver lining -- some might say a rather thin silver lining -- is that the
+The silver lining -- some might say a rather thin silver lining -- is that the enterprise software market for both applications and infrastructure products has the potential to weather the current downturn better than the one that squashed its growth back in 2001 and 2002.

 But larger vendors, including Oracle, expect to sidestep some of the pain of the slowdown this year thanks mainly to their size, more diverse product lineup, steady stream of maintenance fees and geographic balance.